Skip to main content

 ID Lists

 Manually define targeted users via text input or by uploading a CSV.
-For example, create a beta testers saved group by uploading a CSV of user IDs.
+For example, create a beta testers group by uploading a CSV of user IDs.

 Saved Group UI, focusing on adding an ID list

 Enterprise users can use optimized ID lists to reduce payload size.
 Enable this feature by editing your SDK connection and toggling on Pass ID Lists by reference.
-If the the toggle isn't visible, your SDK is not compatible with this feature.
+If the toggle isn't visible, your SDK is not compatible with this feature.